Talitapsouz/Deciphering-Emojis-A-Data-Analysis-Approach-to-Enhancing-Sentiment-Analysis-in-E-Commerce-Reviews/Data/README.md

 The dataset omits general product category information but maintains a targeted approach to understanding the role of emojis in consumer communication and sentiment in these particular e-commerce sectors.

-## Visualization Placeholders
+## Visualization

-Our analysis employs various visualizations to effectively communicate insights derived from the data.
+The analysis employs various visualizations to effectively communicate insights derived from the data.
 These visualizations include:

 <p align="center">
   <b>Word Cloud:</b><br>